Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-Employment rose in all seven large counties in Missouri from September 2017 to September 2018, the U.S. Bureau of Labor Statistics (BLS) reported today.
-(Large counties are defined as those with 2017 average annual employment levels of 75,000 or more.
-The independent city of St. Louis has been designated as a county by the Quarterly Census of Employment and Wages program.)
-Assistant Commissioner for Regional Operations Stanley W. Suchman noted that Greene County (1.7 percent) had the fastest employment growth among the seven largest counties in the state.
-(See table 1.)
+Employment rose in all seven of the largest counties in Missouri from September 2020 to September 2021, the U.S. Bureau of Labor Statistics reported today.
+(Large counties are those with annual average employment levels of 75,000 or more in 2020.
+The independent city of St. Louis has been designated as a county-equivalent entity for the Quarterly Census of Employment and Wages program.)
+Regional Commissioner Michael Hirniak noted that Boone County and St. Louis City had the largest over-the-year increases in employment at 4.5 percent and 3.8 percent, respectively.
+(See chart 1 and table 1.)

-Among the seven largest counties in Missouri, employment was highest in St. Louis County (608,000) and lowest in Boone (94,700) in September 2018.
-Together, the seven largest Missouri counties accounted for 61.5 percent of total employment within the state.
+Among the seven largest counties in Missouri, employment was highest in St. Louis County (577,400) in September 2021.
+Within St. Louis County’s private industry, health care and social assistance accounted for the largest employment.
+Together, the seven largest Missouri counties accounted for 60.9 percent of total employment within the state.
+Nationwide, the 343 largest counties made up 72.3 percent of total U.S. employment.

-Employment and wage levels (but not over-the-year changes) are also available for the 108 counties in Missouri with employment levels below 75,000.
-Of these small counties, Platte ($884) had the highest average weekly wage level.
+Employment and wage levels (but not over-the-year changes) are also available for the 108 counties in Missouri with employment below 75,000.
+Wage levels in all 108 smaller counties were below the national average of $1,251 in the third quarter of 2021.
 (See table 2.)

 Large county wage changes